Greeting cards and other paper crafted items made by a hobby paper crafter.

 Sam Calcott had gotten many requests to share how to make an Impossible Box in a Facebook Live, and she finally did last week.
 She made very different sizes then the ones I had made before, so I was inspired to make yet another Impossible Box.
 Here is the tutorial she has posted on YouTube:

-For all that you do and all that you are.
+Thank You For all that you do and all that you are.

 I am really behind on my blogging.
 I have been so busy setting up a new net site, that I haven't found much time to create, let alone blog.
 However, today I finally published my site, papercraftingbyheidiangelika.com, so now I can concentrate on doing other things.
 So, now I will try and catch up on updating my blog.